git4example/ECSNLBSideCar/README.md

   "cpu": "512",
   "memory": "1024"
 }
 ```

 Note also that after initialisation (one `DescribeServices` and one `DescribeTasks`) startup each instance of this sidecar will perform a `DescribeTargetHealth` API call every 30 seconds.
 It is not recommended to run too many of these in parallel as the code has limited exponential backoff and retry logic.
+Failure for the API call to be called currently will result in premature termination of the sidecar.

 This sidecar currently also relies on the following assumptions: